pcmaldonado/Predicting_used_cars_price/README.md

 ### Use of:
 * Python Version: 3.9.7
-* Packages: numpy, pandas, matplotlib, seaborn, sklearn, pickle, joblib, feature_engine, scikit_learn, xgboost, shap
+* Packages: BeautifulSoup, NumPy, Pandas, Matplotlib, Seaborn, Sklearn, Pickle, Feature_engine,  Xgboost, Shap

 ## Overview
-* Created a tool that estimates the selling price of used cars to help people evaluate their cars before selling or buying one
+* Created a web application using Flask where users can get an estimation of the selling price of a car, based on a regression model, which can help people before selling or buying a car
 * Scraped around 50,000 ads of selling cars from a popular french website using python (BeautifulSoup)
 * Engineered features from additional scraped data on brands (luxury brands & origin)
 * Explored 9 different models, then applied GridsearchCV to the better performing ones to get the best model
-* Built a site using Flask that lets users input car features to get an estimate of its selling price

 <br>